-The book also includes an appendix, which provides a brief walkthrough of the different tools present in RapidPLUS, and their important functions.
-The appendix also includes answers to different questions presented in throughout the book.
+Appendix A, provides a brief walkthrough of the RapidPLUS tools.
+Appendix B provides answers to questions presented throughout the book.

 Building RapidPLUS Applications

 - 1. Modes and the Mode Tree

 - 2. Objects and the Object Layout

 - 3. Transitions and Triggers

 - 4. Activities

 - 5. Primitive and Dynamic Objects

 - 6. History and Special Transitions